-Some coworking spaces will charge a low base rate, but claim additional ad-hoc fees for certain extras, such as your use of the space’s amenities.
+Some coworking spaces will charge a low monthly fee, but claim additional ad-hoc fees for certain extras, such as your use of the space’s facilities.

-By contrast, memberships that include free use of the space’s facilities will cost more – but might save you cash in the long run.
+By contrast, memberships that include free use of the coworking space’s facilities will cost more per month, but might save you cash in the long run.

 For example, some spaces will charge you extra to: